The 18 Best Cash Back Apps that will Save You Thousands

 If your shipment is late, Paribus negotiates on your behalf with the retailer and gets a reimbursement without you having to lift a finger.

-Think that once you finally book your hotel room, you’re locked into that price?
+Think that once you finally book your hotel room (even with cash!), you’re locked into that price?
 Nope!

 Paribus also can help you save when you book hotels rooms.
 If they price drops on a room, they’ll find the drop and help you get the difference back.
 Paribus works with hotel rooms booked through: Expedia, Hotels.com, Hilton, Booking.com, Priceline, and Marriott.